×

 When we asked people living in Santiago what life is like and how people spend their time, they said:

 "Here in Chile, I believe that I read that they have the longest work week in terms of hours than any other country.
 I can believe it.
 Work days can be very long.
 I've also noticed that days begin later here for folks but they also end later.
 Eating your final meal of the day at 10 or 11 o'clock at night is not an unusual thing at all.
 On weekends however, the city is virtually closed except for the major supermarkets and the big malls.
 Most weekends you will find Chilean families either going out to one of the many parks around the city or spending the day at one of the malls.
-Restaurants and pubs mostly don't open on the weekends until after 4pm," said one expat in Santiago.
+Restaurants and pubs mostly don't open on the weekends until after 4pm," explained one expat living in Santiago, Chile.

 Learn MoreGet Quote